kevinding0218/InterviewDocuments/Q and A/2022 Go/Data Structure/HashMap.md

 ### How does HashMap work
 Since we know behind the scene HashMap is implemented with hashed Array, where each element of the Array node is Singe  Direction LinkedList, which represents the `Map.Entry` Interface
 #### PUT
-1. Call the `hashCode()` method to calculate hashing value of Key as in K/V set, then calculate the array index based on hashing value and length of the array
+1. Call the `hashCode()` method to calculate hash code of Key as in K/V set, then calculate the array index based on hashing value and length of the array
 2. Adjust length of the array (if element count of container is greater than capacity * loadfactor, would resize it to be 2*n)
 3. Insert K/V into HashMap
-	- If hash value of Key doesn't existed in current HashMap
+	- If hash code of Key doesn't existed in current HashMap
-	- otherwise
+	- otherwise, the `equals()` method comes to rescue, Since bucket is one and we have two objects with the same hashcode.
+The bucket is the linked list effectively.
+So we traverse through linked list , comparing keys in each entries using keys.equals() until it return true.
+Then the corresponding entry object Value is returned .
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjEyMjg3Ml19
+eyJoaXN0b3J5IjpbLTEzNDE2Mzk4NTZdfQ==
 -->